mosabami/managing-aks-infra-cicd/deploy-aks-content.md

 In this article, we'll cover how to utilize CI/CD and Infrastructure as Code (IaC) to deploy an Azure Kubernetes Service cluster in an automated and repeatable fashion.

 A reference architecture for a standard, well-architected AKS cluster is available at GitHub in either [Terraform](https://github.com/Azure/aks-baseline-automation/tree/main/IaC/terraform) or [Bicep](https://github.com/Azure/aks-baseline-automation/tree/main/IaC/bicep) formats.
 These templates should be cloned and modified to meet the particular needs of your organization.
-GitHub Actions will then be utilized to automate the process of deploying these template to provision AKS and the associated Azure resources in the cloud.ss
+GitHub Actions will then be utilized to automate the process of deploying these template to provision AKS and the associated Azure resources in the cloud.

 ![Architecture Overview](https://github.com/Azure/aks-baseline-automation/raw/main/docs/.attachments/IaC.jpg)